Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Casey Elise Christopher, Shutterstock

-There are no set federal laws in owning cats in the United States.
-These decisions are come upon on a state level.
-However, there’s really no definitive answer, even at the state level.
+There are no set federal laws in the United States regarding owning cats.
+These decisions are made at the state level.
+However, there’s no definitive answer, even at the state level.

 Ohio Laws on Cat-Owning

-There is no set law on how many cats a person can own at once in Ohio.
+Ohio has no set law on how many cats a person can own at once.
 However, there are stipulations and rules to keep pets safe and well-cared for.
 There are several laws addressing animal cruelty and prohibitions relating to keeping pets.

-If someone is hoarding cats in an environment that is less than favorable, they may be violating animal cruelty laws.
-However, if someone is a licensed, responsible breeder, they would be allowed to own a similar number of cats permitting they receive proper accommodations.
+If someone is hoarding cats in a less-than-favorable environment, they may be violating animal cruelty laws.
+However, a licensed, responsible breeder can own a similar number of cats if they maintain the proper accommodations.

 No laws are set, but other factors might influence the number of cats you can own.
-You should check with local laws in your area for specifics regarding any specific numbers.
+You can check the local laws in your area for specifics regarding the number of cats allowed.

 Can You Own Native Bobcats?

 In Ohio, there is a native cat called a bobcat.
-You might recognize them immediately, as they are the beloved mascot of Ohio University.
-These cats are slightly larger than traditional domesticated cats, weighing roughly 6 to 18 pounds.
+You might recognize them immediately since they are the beloved mascot of Ohio University.
+They are slightly larger than traditional domesticated cats, weighing roughly 6 to 18 pounds.

-In Ohio, you might be able to own one of these cats if you meet certain criteria.
-In order to qualify, you must be:
+In Ohio, you can own a bobcat if you meet certain criteria.
+To qualify, you must be:

 • An educator